Gunivers/Bookshelf/docs/math.md

 :Inputs:

    (execution) `as <entities>`
-   : the entities you want to perform the operation on
+   : The entities you want to perform the operation on

    (score) `@s bs.var0`
-   : the first number
+   : The first number

    (score) `@s bs.var1`
-   : the second number
+   : The second number

 :Output:

    (score) `@s bs.res0`
-   : the greatest common denominator
+   : The greatest common denominator

 :Example: